dontTOUCHDOWNthere/AndroidApp/README.md

         * :white_check_mark: if not new food
            * :white_check_mark: get price from main table, multiply by quantity, and add to grocery list

-    * :x: calculate total for grocery list
+    * :bulb: calculate total for grocery list
+        * :white_check_mark: insertion
+        * :bulb: deletion of an individual item